 However, these cases have to be distinguished from those in which the product is defined by the result to be achieved and the result amounts in essence to the problem underlying the application.
 It is established case law that an independent claim must indicate all the essential features of the object of the invention in order to comply with the requirements of Art.
 84 (see G 2/88, Reasons 2.5, and G 1/04, Reasons 6.2).
 Art.
 84 also reflects the general legal principle that the extent of monopoly conferred by a patent, as defined in the claims, must correspond to the technical contribution to the art.
 It must not extend to subject-matter which, after reading the description, would still not be at the disposal of the person skilled in the art (T 409/91, Reasons 3.3).
 The technical contribution of a patent resides in the combination of features which solve the problem underlying the application.
 Therefore, if the independent claim defines the product by a result to be achieved and the result amounts in essence to the problem underlying the application, that claim must state the essential features necessary to achieve the result claimed (T 809/12, Reasons 2.6-2.9.2), see also F‑IV, 4.5.

-It should be noted that the above-mentioned requirements for allowing a definition of subject-matter in terms of a result to be achieved differ from those for allowing a definition of subject-matter in terms of functional features (see F‑IV, 4.22 and F IV, 6.5).
+The above-mentioned requirements for allowing a definition of subject-matter in terms of a result to be achieved differ from those for allowing a definition of subject-matter in terms of functional features (see F‑IV, 4.22, and F‑IV, 6.5).